 As a nonprofit arts leader, the AT&T Performing Arts Center is deeply committed to providing students with access to professional artists and offering high-quality arts education instruction.
 The arts have many benefits, helping students to become better equipped in the classroom and more prepared for life.
 We have two primary education programs that enrich the community.

-Open Stages is generously supported by the Neiman Marcus Performing Arts Education Endowment, Moody Foundation, Bank of America, Hemenway Family Foundation, TurningPoint Foundation, Morgan Stanley Foundation and individual contributions to the Center’s annual fund.
+Open Stages is generously supported by the Neiman Marcus Performing Arts Education Endowment, Moody Foundation, Bank of America, Hemenway Family Foundation, TurningPoint Foundation, Texas Commission on the Arts, Morgan Stanley Foundation and individual contributions to the Center’s annual fund.

 Far too many students, especially those from low-income families, have a limited view of what is possible for their lives.
 Through Open Stages, we demolish the glass ceiling and open up a world of possibilities.